 We like to think of our champions and idols as superheroes who were born different from us.
 We don’t like to think of them as relatively ordinary people who made themselves extraordinary.

-We think of those that we idolize, respect, and strive to be like as people blessed with amazing genetics, physical ability, or intelligence we could only dream to have.
-We often forget that most of these people were not blessed with natural talent – instead they made a conscious decision to work harder than everyone else.
+Those that we idolize, respect, and strive to be like as people are not always blessed with amazing genetics, physical ability, or intelligence we could only dream to have.
+We often forget that most of these people were not blessed with natural talent – instead, they made a conscious decision to work harder than everyone else.

 This couldn’t be more clear than in the research Angela Duckworth of the University of Pennsylvania conducted on West Point Cadets.